Yuksom: Economy and facilities

-The village has well established primary and secondary schools.
-There are three primary schools, one junior school and a senior secondary school.
-Basic amenities of primary health, potable drinking water, gas and electric supply, post and telegraph office are all well established.
+The village has well-established primary and secondary schools, including three primary schools, one junior school, and one senior secondary school.
+Basic amenities, including primary health care, potable drinking water, gas and electricity supply, and postal and telegraph services, are also available.

-The Yuksom-Dzongri trek is a popular high altitude trek along the Rathong Chu River in West Sikkim.
-The trek passes through dense forests, alpine lakes and terminates at the Khangchendzonga.
-An ecotourism impact study of this route has been carried out jointly by the Forest Department, the Mountain Institute and the Khangchendzonga Conservation Committee (KCC), which is based in Yuksom.
-Considering that this route has recorded large number of visitors (mostly from England, United States, Germany, France, Australia, Netherlands and Switzerland) in the period between 1990 and 2005 (more than doubled in this period of 15 years), two main trekking seasons of March to May and September to November with October being the peak month have been noted.
-However, the winter months of January and February are the lean months.
-Based on this study, innovative additional trek routes have been planned to encourage ecotourism all through the year.
-The additional packages suggested are the "Monsoon Magic" Alpine Treks and Subtropical Winter Treks, which would promote ecotourism economy with due consideration of the carrying capacity of the region.
+The Yuksom–Dzongri trek is a high-altitude trek along the Rathong Chu River in West Sikkim.
+The route passes through dense forests, alpine lakes, and terminates at the Khangchendzonga.
+An ecotourism impact study of this route was carried out jointly by the Forest Department, the Mountain Institute, and the Khangchendzonga Conservation Committee (KCC), which is based in Yuksom.
+The route recorded a large number of visitors between 1990 and 2005, mostly from England, the United States, Germany, France, Australia, the Netherlands, and Switzerland.
+The main trekking seasons are March to May and September to November, with October being the peak month; visitor numbers are lower in January and February.
+Based on this study, additional trekking routes were planned to encourage year-round ecotourism.
+The suggested packages included the "Monsoon Magic" alpine treks and subtropical winter treks, intended to support the ecotourism economy while taking into account the carrying capacity of the region.